hphelion/documentation/mc.dashboard.md

 For additional information about the compute functions available through the MC, surf on over to the [MC object storage page](/mc/object-storage).

-For an overview of HP Helion Cloud's object storage features, please see the [HP Helion Cloud object storage overview](/object-storage/) page. -->
+For an overview of HP Helion Public Cloud's object storage features, please see the [HP Helion Public Cloud object storage overview](/object-storage/) page. -->

 ##Activity stream pane## {#activitystream}